global-asp/global-asp/README.md

 Within each folder, files are grouped by _story number_ (a four-digit index number that unambiguously identifies the story within the collection).
 The _basename_ for each story consists of the _story number_ followed by an underscore (`_`), and then the translated name of the story in lower case with any spaces replaced by dashes (`-`).

-All of the source files in the repository are stored in markdown format, and consist of the _basename_ plus the markdown extension `.md`.
+All of the source files in the repository are stored in Markdown format, and consist of the _basename_ plus the Markdown extension `.md`.
 Alternate, binary and other formats generated from the source files are named with the _basename_ followed by the appropriate format extenstion.

 For example, the Norwegian story _En veldig høy mann_ is story `#0001`, so the base filename is `0001_en-veldig-høy-mann`.
 The file containing the story source is `0001_en-veldig-høy-mann.md`, and other formats included in the download package include `0001_en-veldig-høy-mann.txt`, `0001_en-veldig-høy-mann.pdf`, `0001_en-veldig-høy-mann.epub` etc.